Is My Child Eligible for Free Dental Care Under CDCP in BC?

 Take a look: CDCP status checker

-Which Age Groups Are Included, and What “Free” Means Under CDCP?
+Which Age Groups Are Included in CDCP?

-The CDCP includes children under 18 when they meet all federal requirements.
-“Free” means that the plan pays most or all of the provider’s fee under the federal schedule.
+It means that the plan pays most or all of the provider’s fee under the federal schedule.
 However, this does not guarantee that every procedure is fully covered.
 Some families pay nothing for routine care, while others pay a portion depending on income.

 Coverage limitations and co-payments for children